Total Knee Replacement Physical Therapy Clover Bottom, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Clover Bottom, MO

-Any surgery, even if in your best interest at the end of the day, an “injury” to your tissue that needs to heal.
-Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in readying your body for the challenges of surgery and safely and completely recovering.
-Undergoing physical therapy before your surgery can dramatically influence how your recovery goals.
-The goals of pre-surgery physical therapy in Clover Bottom, MO are:
+Any surgery, though it may be ultimately the best thing for you, will always result in some degree of trauma to your tissues.
+Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in preparing your body for the challenges of surgery and the recovery process.
+Engaging in physical therapy before your surgery can dramatically influence how your recovery goals.
+Here’s how pre-surgery physical therapy in Clover Bottom, MO can benefit you:

-• Strengthens Muscles: Strengthening the muscles around the knee helps bolstering the new joint and can lead to a faster recovery.
+• Strengthens Muscles: Strengthening the muscles around the knee aids in supporting the new joint and facilitates faster recovery.

 • Educates Patients: Comprehending the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.